covid-19-impact-lab/presentations/first-results.rst

 * 15min is a lot of interview time.
 * Lots of complex questions / answering options
+* 12 years of background info...
+* A big **thank you** to everybody who helped cleaning this up, especially Moritz Mendel and Christian Zimpelmann, who took the lead!

 Univariate distributions of answers, also by background characteristics
 ========================================================================